samfromatx/cds_globalcom/content/plugins/threewp-broadcast/readme.txt

 If you're not into donations, try the support forum to see if other users can help you out.

+= Debug dumps =

+A debug dump is the long text that is displayed when broadcasting a post with debug mode on.
+This dump can then be read to see what Broadcast is or isn't doing.

+To switch on debug mode, see the admin settings.
+If your site is live it would be wise to input your IP in the associated textarea, so that only you see the debug dump.

 = Blacklist, whitelisting, force broadcast =

-Broadcasting to specific blogs, hiding blogs and forcing blogs can be acheived with the <em>User & Blog Settings</em> plugin in the <a href="http://plainview.se/wordpress/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em></a>.
+Broadcasting to specific blogs, hiding blogs and forcing blogs can be acheived with the <em>User & Blog Settings</em> plugin in the <a href="http://plugins.plainview.se/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em></a>.

 = Bulk broadcast existing pages =

-To broadcast many posts at once, see the <em>Send To Many</em> plugin in the <a href="http://plainview.se/wordpress/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em></a>.
+To broadcast many posts at once, see the <em>Send To Many</em> plugin in the <a href="http://plugins.plainview.se/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em></a>.

 = Galleries and attachments =